mchojrin/mysql-webapp/README.md

 Text Editor   VS Code or any other
 ```

-## Deployment
+### Deployment

-Follow the instructions to successfully deploy my web application:
+Instructions to successfully deploy my web application:

 * Run Apache server and MySQL server on XAMPP
-* Unzip the file webapp_p2p into htdocs sub-folder within the installed xampp folder
+* Copy webapp_p2p folder contents into htdocs sub-folder within the installed xampp folder
-* Launch MySQL Workbench and create a DBA user by running the following code in MySql Workbench:
+* Launch MySQL Workbench and create a DBA user by running the following code in MySQL Workbench:

 ```
 -- username: DBAuser & password: Xampp64097